linux-system-roles/selinux/README.md

 Individual modifications can be dropped by setting `state` to `absent`.

+Note: The `selinux_fcontexts` option does not work in container builds.

 ### selinux_ports

 Manage the state of SELinux port policy.
 This is a `list` of `dict`, where each